 Jen (shocked): But it worked.
 She waited!

 Monika Casey: I know.
-Well, I said,”If somebody calls on mommy’s phone,” (but this was of course half an hour ago) I said, “you have to let me know cuz I’m waiting to hear from a friend back and then of course, she’s like, “Someone’s calling!”
+Well, I said, “If somebody calls on mommy’s phone,” (but this was, of course, half an hour ago) I said, “you have to let me know because I’m waiting to hear from a friend back and then of course, she’s like, “Someone’s calling!”
 And I’m like, “Tough.”

 Jen: Well, I always thought I would master “The Look” look that parents give their kid and then-